prkat/adversarial_instrument_classification/README.md

 - and `utils` contains our model architecture and all kind of utils.

-The folder `misc/pre_trained` contains the trained CNN that we attack; in `misc/supplementary_material` the supplementary material of above described technical report is located (including hearing examples and confusion matrix of the system after various attacks).
+The folder `misc/pre_trained` contains the trained CNN that we attack; in `misc/supplementary_material` the [supplementary material](https://msbluemchen.github.io/adversarial_instrument_classification/misc/supplementary_material/supplementary_material.html) of above described technical report is located (including hearing examples and confusion matrices of the system after various attacks).

 Adversarial examples will be stored in `misc/adversaries`, and according logging-files in `misc/logs`.